Rain Chains

 The lower end of the rain chain can be in a rain barrel, or a French drain in the ground where the water can seep away.
 Swales or shallow ditches can direct excess water away from foundations of buildings.

-Originally, I worried that the glass fixtures wouldn't be able to withstand the snow and ice; it was needless - they make it through just fine, because no water pools in them to freeze and break them;
+Originally, I worried that the glass light fixtures wouldn't be able to withstand the snow and ice; it was needless - they make it through just fine, because no water pools in them to freeze and break them.

 If you look online but the ones there are out of your price range, making rain chains yourself using found and salvaged items will help the garden craft budget, and I guarantee no-one will have anything like it.